Select your programme and preferred start date to begin your application.

 Students are normally required to pay a minimum bench fee of £1,000 per year.

-The Institute for Energy Systems (IES) is a foremost centre of research in marine and renewable energy, and is home to international expertise covering energy and climate change, machines and powerelectronic interfaces and power-system operation and control.
+The Institute for Energy Systems (IES) is a world-leading centre of research in marine and renewable energy, and is home to international expertise covering energy and climate change, machines and power-electronic interfaces and power system operation and control.

-IES leads the Engineering and Physical Sciences Research Council’s SuperGen Marine Energy Consortium and is a member of another four EPSRC SuperGen consortia.
-IES also co-hosts the UK Energy Research Centre and collaborates in a Joint Research Institute in Energy with Heriot-Watt University.
+The Institute is a partner in the EPSRC funded CDT in Wind and Marine led by Strathclyde University.
+It also co-hosts the UK Energy Research Centre and collaborates in a Joint Research Institute in Energy with Heriot-Watt University.

 An MSc by Research is based on a research project tailored to a candidate’s interests.
 It lasts one year full time or two years part time.
 The project can be a shorter alternative to an MPhil or PhD, or a precursor to either – including the option of an MSc project expanding into MPhil or doctorate work as it evolves.
 It can also be a mechanism for industry to collaborate with the School.